YilanG08/YilanG08.github.io/index.md

 In order to extract features from EEG, EMG, EOG signals and demographics, we followed the preprocessing and feature extraction process found in the [Yasa Classifier](https://github.com/raphaelvallat/yasa_classifier).
 For a more in-depth explanation about the Yasa Classifier, [here](https://elifesciences.org/articles/70092) is a great article that thoroughly explains the software along with the testing, data, performance, advantages, limitations, and scientific methods.

 ### Feature Extract ECG
 In order to extract features from ECG signals, we followed the preprocessing and feature extraction process found in [SleepECG](https://github.com/cbrnr/sleepecg).
-For a more in-depth explanation about SleepECG, click [here](sleep_ecg.md).
+For a more in-depth explanation about SleepECG, check out this [page](sleep_ecg.md).

 ### LGBM Classifier